Skip to content

 Have you or anyone you know experienced “nose blindness?”
 A cigarette smoker may not be able to smell the odor of past cigarette use on another.
 And a person who has been drinking alcohol– can’t smell the odor of alcohol on another person.
 But non-users can smell it, right off.

 Assume that if you’ve been smoking it that day, there is odor.
-If smoked in the car, the odor may linger for a day or more.
+If smoked in the car, the odor may linger for days or more.
 (So, don’t ever smoke in the car.)

 The second way to avoid a marijuana arrest in a car is: don’t smoke in the car.
 Don’t have fresh in the car.
 And avoid any odor in the car.